 - The Eden Valley Walk runs for 24 km, linking the Wealdway and the Medway Valley Walk in Tonbridge to the Vanguard Way west of Edenbridge.

 - Crippenden Manor was built in 1607 by Richard Tichbourne, a local ironmaster.
 It is now part of a large Equestrian Centre.

 - Leighton Manor was originally a late medieval farmhouse but the property has been extensively modernised, with some attractive landscaped grounds and lakes.

 - The Sussex Border Path runs for 240 km along the length of West & East Sussex, from Thorney Island on the Hampshire border to Rye.

-- Sussex House Farm was greatly enlarged at the beginning of the 21stC but retains at its core the original timber-framed house dating from 1580.
+- Sussex House Farm was originally a timber-framed house dating from 1580 but was greatly enlarged at the beginning of the 21stC.

 - The 15thC Bolebroke Castle was one of the earliest brick buildings in Sussex.
 Conveniently close to Hever Castle, it was used as a hunting lodge by Henry Ⅷ during his pursuit of Anne Boleyn (and featured in the 2008 film The Other Boleyn Girl).
 It has been extensively restored in the 21stC.